ericmjl/hiveplot/README.md

 Hive Plots are used for visualizing large network data in a rational way.
 Hive Plots are non-trivial to create, but I have made this Python package to help boil it down to the essentials.

+An example graph is available in the `test` folder.
+Alternatively, you can view the IPython notebook online: http://nbviewer.ipython.org/github/ericmjl/hiveplot/blob/master/test/Tests.ipynb

 To start, I assume that you have some network data.
 In your network data, you will have nodes and edges.

 Firstly, decide how you will group your nodes.
 Hive plots work best with up to 3 groups.
 Secondly, decide how you will order your nodes along each group.
 A common ordering is by degree centrality, which is how hiveplot currently does it automatically.
 Together, you can put together the first parameter put into hiveplot, which is a dictionary of `{group:[list_of_nodes]}`.